Optimal Regularization for Performative Learning: Numerical experiments

 \section{Numerical experiments}

 In this section, we test the effect of regularization and performative shifts on real data.
-Since no dataset currently provides a real performative shift, it must be encoded synthetically.
+Since no dataset currently provides a real performative shift, the shift must be encoded synthetically.
 In practice, we take a real-world dataset, randomly split the samples across time steps, train a model on one split, compute the parameter $\theta$, and then shift the samples of the next split according to the theoretical model.
 This methodology follows previous work \citep{perdomo_performative, hardt2023performative, zezulka_performativity_2023}.
-These experiments allow us to test whether the theory remains predictive when \emph{(i)} the data is non-Gaussian and $\thetapop$ is fixed by the task, and \emph{(ii)} the true relationship between the feature and the target is likely to not be linear.
+These experiments allow us to test whether the theory remains predictive when \emph{(i)} the data is not i.i.d.\ random and $\thetapop$ is fixed by the task, when \emph{(ii)} the true relationship between the feature and the target is likely non-linear, and when \emph{(iii)} the regularization is not the ridge penalty.
+The code to reproduce the experiments is available at \url{https://github.com/totilas/regularization-vs-perf}.

 We consider two datasets.
 First, we use the Housing dataset,\footnote{\url{https://www.openml.org/d/823}} where the goal is to predict house prices from housing features and local demographics.
 We follow the methodology of \citet{NEURIPS2024_7de66547} to choose performative features.
 The dataset has $8$ features and $20{,}640$ datapoints, which we split into five folds: four for training and one for test.
 Four training steps suffice experimentally to reach the fixed point, which is consistent with the theory, where the first-order effect stabilizes after only two iterations.
 Second, we use the Law School Admission Council (LSAC) dataset,\footnote{\url{https://storage.googleapis.com/lawschool_dataset/bar_pass_prediction.csv}} where the default task is to predict bar passage from demographic features and previous grades.
-We change the target to GPA to maintain a regression task, and randomly choose which features are affected by performativity.
+We change the target to GPA to maintain a regression task, and randomly choose features affected by performativity.
 After dropping redundant columns or those too correlated with GPA, the dataset has $22$ features and $20{,}427$ samples, which again we split in five folds.
-We report detailed pre-processing and parameters in \Cref{app:real}.
+We report detailed pre-processing, parameters and data covariance in Appendix \ref{app:real}.